 My entry to running began with a goal to run a half marathon.
 My husband and I were not runners, and we found a Hal Higdon Novice training plan for a half marathon.
 We dutifully logged our miles, running together for the entire training plan and race.

-Now, 7 years later, we are both avid runners.
+Many years later we are both avid runners.
 We are learning more about the sport and how to train to improve our speed.
 As part of my reading, I found explanations for different types of runs.

 Long Runs (Over 15 miles)